MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-display-the-select-names-dialog-box-to-resolve-recipients.md

 - csharp
 ---

-# How to: Display the Select Names Dialog Box to Resolve Recipients
+# Display the Select Names Dialog Box to Resolve Recipients

 This example attempts to resolve the recipients provided by the recips parameter, and displays the Outlook **Select Names** dialog box for each recipient that is ambiguous and cannot be resolved.